 To be a healthy INFP, have a good balance and awareness between your Fi and Ne functions.
 INFPs must deviate from living too much inside their heads and look at the big picture of the situation, instead.

-When the Fi says, “I don’t like to do this, this is boring me to death,” let your Ne debate with “in whatever route you take, you need to take steps to get things done.
+When Fi says, “I don’t like to do this.
+This is boring me to death,” let your Ne debate with “in whatever route you take, you need to take steps to get things done.
 Do you really believe you will get better without the effort? *rolls eyes*”

 Funny enough, our Fi needs its Ne to project reasonable decision-making.